cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 Check out the two sources and decide if you also want to have confidence levels for your OKRs.
 If so, consider where and when to put them in your documentation.

-If you make the OKR learning path in a Circle, discuss your decisions about the OKR confidence levels.

 ### Individual vs. Team/Organizational OKRs (Kata)